-Taking a small number of cells from living animals and growing them in a controlled environment to create food is an emerging area of food science.
-Advancements in cell culture technology are enabling scientists to use animal cells obtained from livestock, poultry, or seafood to produce food products.
+The ability to take a small number of cells from living animals and grow them in a controlled environment to create food is an emerging area of food science.
+Advancements in cell culture technology enable scientists to use animal cells obtained from livestock, poultry, or seafood to produce food products.

 FSIS and FDA have held public meetings to better understand the science of animal cell culture technology, potential hazards, labeling considerations, and to listen to consumer concerns.
 FSIS and FDA will continue their open communication and engagement with stakeholders to foster innovation while ensuring the safety of our Nation’s food supply.

 The Science of Making Foods with Cultured Animal Cells

 There is a long history of scientific advances in biology, biochemistry, and engineering that have led to the innovations enabling the growth of animal cells outside of the animal itself, in a controlled environment, for food.
 The process, while complex, can be broadly summarized in a few steps.

 - Step 1: Scientists typically start with a sample of cells from the tissue of an animal or fish, a process that typically does not permanently harm or kill the animal.
 Some cells from the sample are selected, screened, and grown to make a “bank” of cells to store for later use.

 - Step 2: To make food, a small number of cells are taken from the cell bank and placed in a tightly controlled and monitored environment (e.g., a very large, sealed vessel) that supports growth and cellular multiplication by supplying appropriate nutrients and other factors.

 - Step 3: After the cells have multiplied many times over into billions or trillions of cells, additional factors (e.g., protein growth factors, new surfaces for cell attachment, additional nutrients) are added to the controlled environment to enable the cells to differentiate into various cell types and assume characteristics of muscle, fat, or connective tissue cells.